 The District has libraries in every school with the primary objective of implementing and supporting the educational program in the schools.
-It is the objective of these libraries to provide a wide range of materials on all appropriate levels of difficulty, with diversity of appeal and the presentation of different points of view.
+The provision of a wide variety of library materials at all ability levels supports the District's school libraries' mission to provide students with a wide range of educational materials on all levels of difficulty and appealing to a wide range of interests and in a variety of formats, with diversity of appeal, allowing for the presentation of many different points of view.